La Academia School Policies

-- La Academia shall provide opportunities for students to participate in physical activity before, during and/or after the school day (e.g. recess, intramurals, interscholastic, and walking club).
+- La Academia shall provide opportunities for scholars to participate in physical activity before, during and/or after the school day (e.g. recess, intramurals, interscholastic, and walking club).

-- A physical and social environment that encourages a variety of safe activity for all students.
+- A physical and social environment that encourages a variety of safe activity for all scholars.

-- Physical activity breaks shall be provided to prevent extended periods of student inactivity.
+- Physical activity breaks shall be provided to prevent extended periods of scholar inactivity.